Good nap, bad nap, no nap…

 Now let’s talk about when naps should happen…

-So back to my “bad nappers.”
-As a new mom I never knew about any of this.
+As a new mom, I had no idea about any of this.

-With my first son I gave him naps when I needed him to nap based on my schedule.
-And because he was a pretty flexible, easy baby, he did usually fall asleep, but then he never stayed asleep for long.
+With my first son, I scheduled his naps based on my needs—when it was convenient for me.
+Since he was a pretty easygoing baby, he would usually fall asleep, but the problem was, he never stayed asleep for long.